 Because in years past, members of this church felt called and blessed to contribute to the Buncombe Street UMC Endowment Fund, either as a special gift or as a bequest in their will.
 These gifts were invested and their earnings continue to provide for the upkeep, unexpected maintenance needs and inevitable emergencies that arise with the ownership—and stewardship—of buildings and grounds.

-The maintenance staff (Mike, Brian, Bobby, Jaime, and Rob) are diligent, creative, and hardworking.
+The maintenance staff are diligent, creative, and hardworking.
 There’s no way to quantify the money they save the church every year by being capable of complex building and facilities projects.
 But many of these projects could not be considered without the generosity and forethought of the members of this congregation who gave to the BSUMC Endowment Fund.

 What’s your legacy to the church?
-If you would like to talk about a gift to BSUMC Endowment Fund, please contact the Endowment Administrator, Julia Sibley-Jones.
+If you would like to talk about a gift to BSUMC Endowment Fund, please contact us here.